11 Things That Should Be On Your Divorce Preparation Checklist

 Your children, assuming you have kids, can be such an important part of this process.
 You want to help get your kids through this situation without hurting them.
 Many children experience fear and confusion when their parents are getting divorced.
 Some children even blame themselves for their parents getting divorced, which can cause them to struggle in school.

 If you have your own source of income, then it is a good idea to save money to have a smooth transition into your new life.
-If you don’t already, open up your own bank account and try to tuck away as much money from each paycheck as you can.
+If you have joint bank accounts with your spouse, consider opening your own checking and savings account and start to transfer your paychecks there.
+Equally, if you share credit cards with your spouse, consider opening up your own credit card.
 Alternatively, you can conveniently save money without a bank account if you prefer by utilizing a personal safe, lockbox, or another method that you are comfortable with.

-Having a lawyer is another important part of the process that you need to pay attention to.
+Having a lawyer who specializes in family law is another important part of the process that you need to pay attention to.
 Divorces can be very complicated, and many things need to be considered.
 If you own a home with your spouse, then you'll need to figure out who gets to keep it.
 You'll be dividing assets, and you need lawyers who can put you in an advantageous position.
+You may also need to discuss child support.

 There are people out there who go through divorces without involving lawyers.
 If you're splitting from your spouse amicably, then it might not be so bad.
 However, if you're worried enough that you need to make a divorce checklist, then there is a good chance that you're going to need a lawyer.
 People can get petty when money is involved, and a lot is at stake.
 Hiring a lawyer is a smart way to yourself, and it can also take a lot of the stress off of you.